-- Did the officer know that their actions violated a “clearly established right"?
+- Did the officer know their actions violated a “clearly established right"?

-In 2009, the U.S. Supreme Court told lower courts it could skip the first part of the test at its discretion.
+In 2009, the U.S. Supreme Court told lower courts they could skip the first part of the test at their discretion.
 Many courts now do so.

 Applying Qualified Immunity